-Listing history in the MLS is driven by property address.
+Listing history in the MLS is driven by property address (any questions about addresses you can solve with us-mailing-change-of-address.com).
 It’s extremely important, when entering a listing, that the address is entered accurately.
 This includes, spelling the street name correctly, using the appropriate street extension (i.e.; road, street, lane) and using the street direction field.

 To enter a property address such as West Main Street, the data entry should be as follows: